Birth defect: Genetics

 Genetic causes of birth defects include inheritance of abnormal genes from the mother or the father, as well as new mutations in one of the germ cells that gave rise to the fetus.
 Male germ cells mutate at a much faster rate than female germ cells, and as the father ages, the DNA of the germ cells mutates quickly.
 If an egg is fertilized with sperm that has damaged DNA, a possibility exists that the fetus could develop abnormally.

 Genetic disorders are all congenital (present at birth), though they may not be expressed or recognized until later in life.
 Genetic disorders may be grouped into single-gene defects, multiple-gene disorders, or chromosomal defects.
 Single-gene defects may arise from abnormalities of both copies of an autosomal gene (a recessive disorder) or of only one of the two copies (a dominant disorder).
 Some conditions result from deletions or abnormalities of a few genes located contiguously on a chromosome.
 Chromosomal disorders involve the loss or duplication of larger portions of a chromosome (or an entire chromosome) containing hundreds of genes.
 Large chromosomal abnormalities always produce effects on many different body parts and organ systems.

-Defect sperm
+Defective sperm

 Non-genetic defects in sperm cells, such as deformed centrioles and other components in the tail and neck of the sperm which are important for the embryonic development, may result in defects.